How to Fix ‘Please wait for the gpsvc’ Error in Windows?

 To force restart your system:

-1. Hold the Power Button till your computer showdowns.
+1. Hold the Power button until your computer shuts down.

-2. Once done, wait for several seconds and again press the power button to turn it on.
+2. Once completed, wait for several seconds and then press the power button again to turn it on.

-3. Additionally, if you have a laptop, remove the battery as well, then again connect the battery to turn on the laptop.
+3. Additionally, if you have a laptop, remove the battery as well.
+Then, reconnect the battery to turn on the laptop.

-4. Once done, check whether this error is fixed or not.
+4. Once complete, check whether this error has been fixed or not.

-If restarting the system fails to fix this error, then you should need to restart the GPSVC service manually by navigating to the services Window.
+If restarting the system fails to fix this error, you may need to restart the GPSVC service manually by navigating to the Services window.

-It is possible that the GPSVC service gets disabled by the third-party application, which is why it did not start when you restarted your system in the first method.
-So to restart the GPSVC service, follow the steps:
+It is possible that a third-party application disables the GPSVC service, which is why it did not start when you restarted your system using the first method.
+To restart the GPSVC service, follow these steps:

 1. To restart the GPSVC service, press the Ctrl + Alt + Delete keys.

-2. Here click Task Manager to open it.
+2. Click on Task Manager to open it.

 3. Click Run new task if you have Windows 11.
 Otherwise, click File > Run new task.

-4. Here enter services.msc and click OK to navigate to the services Window.
+4. Enter ‘services.msc‘ and click ‘OK‘ to navigate to the Services window.

 5. Find the service with the name Group Policy Client.